xtianbong/mben6270/WEBSITE_ARCHITECTURE.md

 Now you have to name one of them to something else.
 But which one would you rename?

 What if you had 6 section and each section had 10 files each.
-Now you'd have 60 files in the same directory and you don't know which one is for which section, unless you look inside of the file.
+Now you'd have 60 files in the same directory and you don't know which file is for which section, unless you look inside of the file.

 # Friendly URLs and Vanity URLs
 In practice your directory structure should give you the context and a logical breakdown of your site.

 Your directory structure is the architecture of your site.

 In most cases, the directory structure gives URL friendly names.
 Let's say my website is wlustudent.com.
 And I have 3
-sections: 'clases', 'resume', 'interests'.
+sections: 'classes', 'resume', 'interests'.

 I would breakdown my site following the guidelines above and it would look as follows: